BRCAChallenge/brca-exchange/website/content/help/default/variant-naming/more-on-naming.md

 This instructional aid will focus on the BRCA2 gene, and the variant 'chr13:g.32338271:G>A'.
 Chromosome 13, where the BRCA2 gene is found, is made up of about 115 million base pairs [Genetics Home Reference](https://ghr.nlm.nih.gov/chromosome/13)).

 So, the first question to ask when looking at a variant is “_Which_ coordinate system is being used?”
 The answer lies in the first few letters.
-In this case, the variant is referencing chromosomal DNA (the **g.**enome):
+In this case, the variant is referencing chromosomal DNA (the g.enome):

 <figure style="width: 50%; margin: 0 auto 1em auto;">